 Bitcoin faucets give you ridiculously small amounts of bitcoins that you shouldn’t even bother.
 Once I spent days in tens of bitcoin faucets and earned… USD0.20.
 Some also give extras if you get lots of referrals, but in general not that profitable.

 Your time is more valuable than that 🙂

 So if I want Bitcoins, my only option is to buy them?

 - Select a bitcoin service provider with an exchange.
 Some bitcoin service providers are exchanges, but many offer beyond bitcoin buy/sell.
-Some are trading-centric, some are personal finance platform-centric, some are remittance-centric.

 - Perform verification.
 You need to send your ID and wait until you get verified.
 This may take days.
 I don’t know which one is the fastest.

 - Once you’re verified, transfer your money to the service provider.
 Usually by bank transfer, sometimes PayPal.
 This can also take days.